 Main Challenges for the Artist Painting a Still Life

-Whether you paint one everyday object, like an egg, or a spoon, or a group of objects, you have to face several decisions regarding your painting compositional structure – where and how to place things to make them look good/interesting - and regarding the feeling you want to convey.
+Whether you paint one everyday object, like an egg, a spoon, or a group of objects, you have to face several decisions regarding your painting compositional structure—where and how to place things to make them look good/interesting, and the feeling you want to convey.

 If you haven't painted a still life before, I strongly recommend starting with a simple one.

-Avoid big and complicated groups of objects and focus instead on the answering these main questions:
+Avoid big and complicated groups of objects and focus instead on answering these main questions: